 The Festival of Saint Antonio Abate is celebrated in many different regions in Italy: it takes place in the villages of Sardinia and Abruzzo on the 16th and 17th of January, and in Nicolosi, Sicily on 17th January.
 During the festival, huge bonfires are lit and kept burning all night.
 The festivities also include local drinks, food, dancing and music.
 In Nicolosi, the monks reconfirm their vows to God and Saint Anthony himself.

 One of the most interesting places to visit in January is Buti, a village close to Pisa.
 On January 17th the town witnesses the annual Palio di Sant’antonio Abate.
 During this fun filled festival, locals wear traditional costumes and parade through the town.
 Later, a famous horse race is organized between neighboring towns and villages.
-The prestigious palio is taken home by the winner of the race.
+The winner of the race takes home the prestigious palio.

-The Sant’Orso fair has been celebrated in Italy for more than 1000 years.
+Italy has celebrated the Sant’Orso fair for more than 1000 years.
 It is a typical wood carver’s fair and several local artisans demonstrate their abilities and sell their creations at typical street stalls.
-Special meals and drinks are served for all.
+It is customary to provide guests with special foods and drinks.
 The fair takes place in Aosta towards the end of the month.